Atlas-OS/docs/docs/troubleshooting/scripts.md

 ### Safe Mode

-Safe Mode starts your computer in the default safe mode, which has only the drivers and files Windows needs to run.
-You will not be able to connect with other people in this state.
+Safe Mode starts your computer in the default safe mode, which only has the drivers and files Windows needs to run.
+You will not be able to connect to the internet in this state.

 ### Safe Mode with Command Prompt

-The Command Proompt (CMD) is available in all safe mode states, but "Safe Mode with Command Prompt" only gives you the Command Prompt.
-You will not have a user interface to help you get around.
+The Command Prompt (CMD) is available in all safe mode states, but "Safe Mode with Command Prompt" only gives you the Command Prompt.
+You will not have a user interface to help you navigate your system.
 Instead, you will have an admin-level command prompt.

 ### Safe Mode with Networking

 Safe Mode with Networking functions similarly to safe mode without networking.
-Safe Mode with Networking adds the network drivers and services you need to connect to the internet and other computers on your network.
+B safe Mode with Networking adds the network drivers and services you need to connect to the internet.

 ## :material-cog-outline: Services